haroonawanofficial/DesyncProbe-SecurityToolkit/README.md

 - **Detailed Reporting:** Generate HTML reports with extensive information about test case results, execution details, and historical data.

 - **Vulnerability Assessment:** Discover security vulnerabilities and assess the server's handling of authenticated requests.

+## Test Cases and Their Importance

+DesyncProbe includes a range of test cases designed to uncover vulnerabilities and issues in web servers.
+Here's a brief overview of some test cases and their significance:

+1. **Discrepancies in Processing:**
+   - *Why it helps:* Detects differences in how the server processes identical requests, which could indicate desync vulnerabilities.

+2. **Request Differences:**
+   - *Why it helps:* Identifies vulnerabilities related to variations in responses based on request parameters.

+3. **Cache Poisoning:**
+   - *Why it helps:* Tests for the ability to inject malicious content into the server's cache, revealing cache-related vulnerabilities.

+4. **Server Forwarding:**
+   - *Why it helps:* Ensures the server handles forwarding requests correctly, preventing potential issues with redirects.

+5. **Server Proxy Analysis:**
+   - *Why it helps:* Determines if the server acts as a proxy, which can affect security and response handling.

+6. **Session Fixation:**
+   - *Why it helps:* Detects vulnerabilities related to session management, a common target for attackers.

+7. **Access Control Testing:**
+   - *Why it helps:* Verifies that the server correctly enforces access controls, preventing unauthorized access to restricted resources.

 ## Performance